Data Analytics and Statistics Hub

 Trend Analysis

 RTA ridership declined drastically between 2019 and 2021 due to Covid-19 related public health travel restrictions and service reductions.
-Despite the continuing pandemic, services and ridership are returning to RTA.
-The RTA has restored the vast majority of service and is planning additional service modifications and expansions for implementation in Spring 2023 that should result in further increased ridership, however the industry continues to face supply and staffing issues that are impacting both service and bus delivery.
-Additionally, the County continues to invest in the bus fleet with the purchase of 11 transit buses, 9 light-duty buses, as well as investments in bus stop accessibility and amenity improvements, ,automated passenger counters and automated bus stop annunciators.
-These improvements will further increase the reliability, convenience and comfort of our transit service.
+Since the pandemic, services and ridership are continuing to return to RTA.
+Service has been restored to pre-pandemic levels, and ridership is projected to exceed pre-pandemic levels in the coming years.
+Service modifications and expansions were implemented in mid-2023 that will result in further increased ridership.
+While the industry continues to face supply and staffing issues, the County continues to invest in the bus fleet with the purchase of 13 transit buses, 12 light-duty buses, and 3 sedans, which were recently added to the fleet.
+Bus stop accessibility and amenity improvements have been implemented in 2023 and will continue in 2024.
+Recent investments in transit technology include automated passenger counters and automated bus stop annunciators, which will further increase the reliability, convenience and comfort of our transit service.

 Strategies